Top senator fears Big Tech at home as Alexa, Nest dominate

-WASHINGTON, June 15 (Reuters) - The U.S. Congress takes up the issue on Tuesday of yet another area where big tech firms -- in this case, Amazon.com (AMZN.O) and Alphabet's (GOOGL.O) Google -- dominate, this time in smart home devices where they battle smaller companies like speaker maker Sonos Inc (SONO.O).
+WASHINGTON (Reuters) - The U.S. Congress takes up the issue on Tuesday of yet another area where big tech firms -- in this case, Amazon.com and Alphabet’s Google -- dominate, this time in smart home devices where they battle smaller companies like speaker maker Sonos Inc.

 Senator Amy Klobuchar, who chairs the antitrust subcommittee, is hoping to act before the existing tech giants, in this case Amazon and Google, establish themselves as unassailable.